-Table 26 Monitor > Port > PoE
+Table 25 Monitor > Port > PoE

-LABEL DESCRIPTION Allocated Power(W) This field displays the total amount of power the Switch has reserved for PoE after negotiating with the connected PoE device(s).
+The state of the s LABEL DESCRIPTION Allocated Power(W) This field displays the total amount of power the Switch has reserved for PoE after negotiating with the connected PoE device(s).
 Consuming Power (W) can be less than or equal but not more than the Allocated Power (W).
-Remaining This field displays the amount of power the Switch can still provide for PoE.
-Power(W) Note: The Switch must have at least 16 W of remaining power in order to supply power to a PoE device, even if the PoE device needs less than 16 W.
+Remaining Power(W) This field displays the amount of power the Switch can still provide for PoE.
+Note: The Switch must have at least 16 W of remaining power in order to supply power to a PoE device, even if the PoE device needs less than 16 W.